djwrisley/RLAC/_posts/2023-02-02-DLN-Assignment-S23.md

 - Make reference to two of the readings in class which we have had which discuss the points you bring up.

 **Step 4**: At the end of the term, you will rewrite the post to reflect your end-of-term state of thinking about digital literacies.
 You should increase the word limit to 1000-1250 words.
 You can go beyond that, but remember few people want to read more than 1600 words.
-Make reference to an additional two resources from the course (6 total). **Due date: 5 May**.
+Make reference to an additional two resources from the course (6 total).

+**Step 4 Due date:** 5 May, 5% total grade.
+{: .notice}

 Guiding questions:
 - What are the platforms you use?